bhackett1024/gcAnalysis/README.md

 gcAnalysis
 ==========

-Scripts for analyses related to exact GC rooting in SpiderMonkey
+Scripts for analyses related to exact GC rooting in SpiderMonkey.